Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-10-21-fortunes-of-feminism.md

 ---
-title: 'Book Review - Fortunes of Feminism: From State-Managed Capitalism to Neoliberal Crisis by Nancy Fraser'
+title: 'Book Review for <i>Fortunes of Feminism: From State-Managed Capitalism to Neoliberal Crisis</i> by Nancy Fraser'
 date: 2022-10-21
 toc: true
 toc_sticky: true